5 Summer Hiking Destinations for Phase 3

 10 km roundtrip – 5 hours

-The Big Cedar and Kennedy Falls trail is perfect for those witmore experience and looking for challenging trail.
+The Big Cedar and Kennedy Falls trail is perfect for those with more experience and looking for a challenging trail.
 There is not much elevation gain on this train but be prepared to get dirty!
 There are roots, debris, slippery terrain, and many trees to climb over throughout the hike.
 The trail will pass the Big Cedar Tree which will take your breath away but make sure to keep going as you’ll be rewarded with the sight of Kennedy Falls.

 Heather Trail, Manning Provincial Park